myc1230/Michelle-s-Viz-Portfolio/VoterTurnout.md

 <img src="Voter Turnout Wirefame.jpg" width="350">

-I chose a simple scatter plot to show the distribution of voter turnout of various countries and highlight where the US fall.
+After evaluting the orginal image, I thought it ranked low on usefulness since it didn't communicate useful information.
+Therefore, I chose a simple scatter plot to show the distribution of voter turnout of various countries and highlight where the US fall to focus on the important information.
 I wanted to keep the graph simple and minimize unnecessary information.
 By showing the countries ranked by voter turnout, this allows an easy comparison of where the US falls on that scale.

 ### User Feedback
 I interviewed two individuals to gather their thoughts of the wireframe.
 For the interview process, I started by explaining the assignment but did not give them any context or information on the graph itself.
 To prevent biasing their answer or disrupting their thought process, I asked them to talk me through their thoughts as they viewed the wireframe for the first time.
 Then I followed up with any questions that wasn't touched upon during their initial feedback.